arslanmusaddiq/1DT308-Introductory-Project/labs/2_input_output.md

 - Go to Adafruit IO and sign up for an account:
   https://io.adafruit.com/
-- After signing up, you’ll have access to the dashboard where you can create "feeds" and "dashboards".
+- After signing up, you will have access to the dashboard where you can create "feeds" and "dashboards".

 ## Create a Feed in Adafruit IO

-- In your Adafruit IO dashboard, create a feed (for example, "weight") where data will be published.
+- In your Adafruit IO dashboard, create a feed (for example, "temperature") where data will be published.
 - This feed will be used as the topic for MQTT communication.

 ## Generate an Adafruit IO Key